Peter Taylor (footballer, born 1928)

-Following a dispute over a player transfer in May 1983 he and Clough had not been on speaking terms and Taylor's sudden death in October 1990 robbed Clough of the chance of reconciliation, something he greatly regretted.
-In April 2009, a statue of Clough and Taylor was commissioned at Derby's Pride Park Stadium, and in October 2015 Nottingham Forest's main stand at the City Ground was renamed the Peter Taylor Stand.
+Following a dispute over Nottingham Forest player John Robertson's transfer in May 1983, he and Clough had not been on speaking terms, and Taylor's sudden death in October 1990 robbed Clough of the chance of reconciliation, something he greatly regretted.
+In April 2009, a statue of Clough and Taylor was commissioned at Derby's Pride Park Stadium.
+In October 2015, Nottingham Forest's main stand at the City Ground was renamed the Peter Taylor Stand.

 Playing career

 Nottingham Forest

-Peter Taylor was born on 2 July 1928, one of eight children brought up in the Meadows, Nottingham, to Tom and Jenny Taylor, an engineer and housewife respectively.
-He met his future wife Lily Thorpe at the age of 14, who persuaded him to play for her father's team, local non-league side Christchurch.
-He later moved on to play for Mapperley Methodists, before he was spotted by Nottingham Forest, and signed to their youth team, the Forest Colts.
-He made his first team debut for the club as an amateur in a wartime fixture against local rivals Notts County at Meadow Lane in 1944, at the age of 16.
+Peter Taylor was born on 2 July 1928, one of eight children in the Meadows, Nottingham to Tom and Jenny Taylor, an engineer and housewife, respectively.
+He met his future wife, Lily Thorpe, at the age of 14, who persuaded him to play for her father's team, local non-League side Christchurch.
+He later moved on to play for Mapperley Methodists before he was spotted by Nottingham Forest and signed to their youth team, the Forest Colts.
+He made his first-team debut for the club as an amateur in a wartime fixture against local rivals Notts County at Meadow Lane in 1944, at the age of 16.

 Coventry City

 He signed with Coventry City on his 17th birthday, though was initially only a part-time player as his father insisted that he also complete an apprenticeship in bricklaying.
-Under the stewardship of Harry Storer, Coventry finished seventh in the Second Division in 1950–51, and Taylor made his debut in the Football League on the final day of the season, breaking Alf Wood's run of 261 consecutive first team appearances.
+Under the stewardship of Harry Storer, Coventry finished seventh in the Second Division in 1950–51, and Taylor made his debut in the Football League on the final day of the season, breaking Alf Wood's run of 261 consecutive first-team appearances.
 The Birmingham Sports Argus described how "if Peter's role [back-up goalkeeper to Wood] has denied him the glamour of a glorious achievement in action, he has his share of personal glamour.
-He's a tall fair-haired good looker, and so comely, that he was described as the film star of Highfield Road.
+He's a tall, fair-haired good looker and so comely that he was described as the film star of Highfield Road.
 Is single too."
-Taylor did not stay single for long however, and married Lily Thorpe in June 1951.
+Taylor did not stay single for long, however, and married Lily Thorpe in June 1951.

 Coventry were relegated in 1951–52, with Taylor having made 29 appearances.
 Coventry finished sixth in the Third Division South in 1952–53, with Taylor only appearing eight times.
-It proved to be Storer's final season as manager, and Taylor later cited Storer as his managerial mentor, and would go on to quote Storer numerous times throughout his career.
+It proved to be Storer's final season as manager, and Taylor later cited Storer as his managerial mentor and would go on to quote Storer numerous times throughout his career.
 Taylor played 42 games as Coventry posted a 14th-place finish under Jack Fairbrother in 1953–54, then played ten matches as they finished ninth in 1954–55.
-Taylor decided to leave the club after losing his first team place to future Coventry City Hall of Famer and England international Reg Matthews.
+Taylor decided to leave the club after losing his first-team place to future Coventry City Hall of Famer and England international Reg Matthews.